Force over Distance: Chapter 18

 “Doc, did you come here directly from the infirmary?”
 Greer asked.

-//Genius, they’re getting after you because they’re worried, I’m pretty sure.// Young laced the thought with a thread of calm.
+//Genius, they’re getting after you because they’re worried.// Young laced the thought with a thread of calm.

 With an effort, Rush ground some of the edge off his tone and focused on Brody like a laser.
 “Y’can’t cut me off.
 You’re not a bartender.
 This isn’t a bar.
-You have no authority here.”
+You’ve no authority here.”

 “True,” Brody admitted, “but an argumentum ad hominem won’t change the fact that you’re out of luck for the next twenty minutes.”

-Rush smirked.
-On the other side of their link, Young felt the man pour his frustration into gathering himself for some kind of massive effort.
+On the other side of their link, Young felt the scientist pour his frustration into himself, collecting it for a coming, massive effort.
 And this, this right here, was why the guy drove him crazy.
-Because for all his faults—and he had many—Young had more than a little bit of a soft spot for people who swung for fences.
-Who tried like hell to pull solutions out the fire.
+Because for all his faults, and he had many, Young had more than a little bit of a soft spot for people who swung for fences.
+Who tried like hell to pull solutions out of fires.

 Unfortunately, about ninety-five percent of what Rush chose to pull out of any given fire was complete bullshit.

 “Out of luck?”
-Rush echoed smoothly.
+Rush purred.
 “Un-fuckin-likely.”
-He leaned back in his chair, shook his hair out of his eyes, and finished with, “Colonel Young and and I are commandeering this bar.”
+He leaned back in his chair, shook his hair out of his eyes, and finished with, “Colonel Young and I are commandeering this bar.”

 Young crossed his arms and looked at Rush from beneath lowered eyebrows.
 The scientist radiated confidence.
-He didn’t so much as look in Young’s direction.
+He didn’t so much as glance in Young’s direction.
 He kept his gaze fixed on Brody.

 “Okay.
 Sure.
 Why not,” Young said.

 “There’s no way this could go wrong.”
-Volker locked eyes with Young.
+Volker sipped his grain alcohol.
 “Last time I, personally, left you two alone?
 Someone ‘died’ in a ‘rockslide’.”

-Young looked away.
 “Everyone out.”
-He made a spiraling motion with one finger, then pointed at the door.
-“Leave the bottle,” he said, catching Brody’s eye.
+Young made a spiraling motion with one finger, then pointed at the door.
+He caught Brody’s sleeve.
+“Leave the bottle.”

-Park got to her feet and placed her fingertips on the surface of the table, as if she were about to say something.
+Park stood and pressed her hands to the surface of the table, as if she were about to say something.
 Rush shook his head at her.
-She seemed to think better of the idea, and picked up her cup.
+She picked up her cup and headed for the door.

 “Doc, you radio me if you need a gun,” Greer said.